AGoyal0512/AGoyal0512/README.md

 ## Hey there! 👋

-I'm Agam Goyal, a rising junior at the University of Wisconsin - Madison majoring in Computer Science and Data Science along with minors in Mathematics and Economic Analytics.
-For the last few years, I've been interested in data science and machine learning techniques, and deeply inspired by the utility of these domains in various fields today.
+I'm Agam Goyal, a junior at the University of Wisconsin - Madison majoring in Computer Science and Data Science along with minors in Mathematics and Economic Analytics.
+For the last few years, I've been involved in the domains of data science and machine learning, and am deeply inspired by their utility in various fields today.

-Apart from focusing on the learning from classwork, I like to augment my skills by involving myself in extra-curricular activities like clubs, active research work, directed studies and independent projects.
+Apart from focusing on the learning from classwork, I like to augment my skills through research work, directed studies and by involving myself in extra-curricular activities like clubs and building independent projects.

-My GitHub profile contains code and deliverables from the projects I work on and competitions I participate in.
+My GitHub profile contains code and deliverables from the projects and publications I work on and competitions I participate in.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/agamgoyal5/) and follow me on [Twitter](https://twitter.com/ag_endure) 😁